The Lipnica Valley inspires with its beautiful nature and heritage of ironworking in Kropa and Kamna Gorica.

 Due to its specific cultural heritage, preserved natural countryside and recognition, the Lipnica valley is designated as an area of protection of cultural heritage in an open space.

 The valley offers countless opportunities for recreation, from gentle walks among nature to ascents by bike to Jelovica.
 From Kropa it is easy to reach the beauty spot of Jamnik, whilst the ruins of Lipnica Castle stand above the valley in Zgornja Lipnica.
 The Lipnica Castle Natural Science Trail connects the Lipnica valley with Radovljica.
 The Grabnarca Waterside Nature Trail begins at the source of the Lipnica stream.

-The trail begins at the source of the Lipnica stream and leads over numerous small wooden bridges crossing the Grabnarica stream and beautiful fields to reach a small lake with views of the Karavanke mountains and the Julian Alps.
+The trail begins at the source of the Lipnica stream and leads over numerous small wooden bridges crossing the Grabnarica stream and beautiful fields to reach a small lake, known as the 'Count's Lake'.